lavabyrd/slackedoverflow/README.md

 ## Technical methods and technology used
 This app is written in Python 3.6 and uses the Slackclient SDK to ensure ease of calling the api methods required.

-For more imformation please see https://api.slack.com
+For more imformatio1n please see https://api.slack.com